epswartz/DiscordEventBot/README.md

 ## Commands Available to Everyone
 - `!e create <event name> [optional scheduled time (MM/DD/YYYY@HH:MM)]` - Create an event
 - `!e get <event name>` - Get info and attendance roster for an event
-- `!e help` - Get link to instructions to use bot **Note: this feature is not yet finished**
+- `!e help` - Get link to instructions to use bot
 - `!e list` - List events on this server
 - `!e mention <event name>` - Tag everyone who is in the event's attendance roster as a yes or maybe. **Note: this feature is not yet finished**
 - `!e respond <yes/no/maybe> <event name>` - Respond with your status for an event
-- `!e sms <on/off>` - Subscribe/Unsubscribe from SMS reminders (also requires it having your number in general) **Note: this feature is not yet finished**
+- `!e sms <on/off>` - Subscribe/Unsubscribe from SMS reminders (also requires user having signed up and given the bot their number) **Note: this feature is not yet finished**
-- `!e status` - Prints a string indicating that the bot is alive, and prints the status of the bot's database connection.
+- `!e status` - Prints a string indicating that the bot is alive, and prints the status of the bot's database connection if applicable.
 - `!e version` - Prints information on the bot's current version.

 ## Commands Available to Event Creators and Server Admins